Altitude Terrain Guarding and Guarding Uni-Monotone Polygons: Conclusion and Discussion

 \section{Conclusion and Discussion}

-We presented a polynomial-time algorithm for guarding a 1.5D terrain from an altitude line (the \ac{ATGP}) and for the art gallery problem in uni-monotone polygons and monotone mountains.
-The preprocessing takes $O(n)$, the runtime of our algorithm is $O(n^2 \log n)$.
-We show that the \ac{ATGP} and the \ac{AGP} in uni-monotone polygons are equivalent.
-We prove optimality of our guard set by placing a maximum witness set (packing witnesses) of the same cardinality.
-Hence, we establish that both uni-monotone polygons and monotone mountains are perfect.
+We presented an optimal, linear-time algorithm for guarding a 1.5D terrain from an altitude line (the \ac{ATGP}) and for the art gallery problem in uni-monotone polygons and monotone mountains.
+We further showed that the \ac{ATGP} and the \ac{AGP} in uni-monotone polygons are equivalent.
+We proved optimality of our guard set by placing a maximum witness set (packing witnesses) of the same cardinality.
+Hence, we established that both uni-monotone polygons and monotone mountains are perfect.

-Currently, when we place a new (of $O(n)$) guard, we shoot up to $O(n)$ rays, and then shoot another ray from the intersection point of ray and terrain through the vertex stored with the corresponding mark point.
+\ifimproved\else Currently, when we place a new (of $O(n)$) guard, we shoot up to $O(n)$ rays, and then shoot another ray from the intersection point of ray and terrain through the vertex stored with the corresponding mark point.
 Possibly, this process and, hence, the algorithm runtime can be improved.
-However, our focus was on showing perfectness and that the problems actually allow for polynomial-time algorithms.
+However, our focus was on showing perfectness and that the problems actually allow for polynomial-time algorithms. \fi